 Track corridor - clear a nominal No windrow or rill Some intrusions or obstacles 100-200mm beyond defined track along track margins. (natural hazards) in track surface and 2.4m high.
 Kept mostly surface - rocks, protruding roots, clear, but some intrusions and etc. obstacles may be present as natural hazards.
-Variable width to 1200mm Formed earthen track, variable width but no more than

-Formed earthen track, variable width but no more than 1200mm.
-Generally a modified surface using in-situ material, some sections may be hardened.
-1:50 cross fall (2% or 1.15°), with some areas of rough, uneven or unstable surface in parts.
+Variable width to 1200mm max Formed earthen track, variable width but no more than Track benched into 1200mm.
+Generally a modified surface using in-situ material, cross slope, up-slope some sections may be hardened.
+1:50 cross fall (2% or 1.15°), batter at with some areas of rough, uneven or unstable surface in natural angle of parts.
 Some / few obstacles but kept mostly clear of intrusions and hazards.